DanZinagri/NicheD20/docs/index.md

 ## New:

-- Migration from Old Wiki
-- New Domain for website
+- Migration from Old Wiki & New Domain for website
-- Conversion of Old Systems
 - Rewrite of the Companion Rules
+- Barbarian and Ranger update to fit new rules.
 - Addition of Forgery, Writing, and Encryption rules as well as a ritual to adjust this.

 ## Next Planned Updates:

 - Additional spells, rituals, and magic items.
 - Harpy Race
+- Minor rework of Discipline Feats
+- Rework of the Advanced Classes to new rules